 I always knew I wanted to be a primary school teacher and I started my teaching career back in 1997.
 I started originally in a Reception/Year 1 class but since then I have taught across the whole of the primary range, and have loved every year group that I have taught.
 I have also spent time in both large and small primary schools.
 I started at Kilmington Primary School as Assistant Head in September 2013 and was promoted to ‘Head of Teaching and Learning’ in September 2015.
 My particular subject specialities are in Maths and Science; I really love teaching PE as well, but I do actually enjoy teaching all the subjects.
 I am very keen on PSHE education, and developing the whole child, and my one hope would be that the children in my school develop into confident young people who have a desire to learn and the determination and perseverance to succeed.
 I am really enjoying my new role and the extra responsibilities that are involved.
 When not in school I enjoy being outdoors and have gained my Dartmoor Walking Leader training which was very demanding and so I was very pleased with that achievement.
 My love of the outdoors extends to holidays where my husband and I like to camp and explore new areas, especially visiting old monuments.

 Mrs Angela Quick

-Mrs Quick teaches Coly Class from Monday to Thursday.
+Mrs Quick teaches Osprey Class from Tuesday to Thursday.
 She teaches Maths, English, Science, PE and RE and also takes the class on outdoor activity adventures whenever she can.
 Mrs Quick has overall responsibility for Year 6 so she takes care of them the best she can!